automl/Auto-PyTorch/development/_sources/manual.rst.txt

 For **time series forecasting tasks**, besides the functions described above, time series forecasting validators will also check the information specify for time series forecasting tasks: it checks

 * The index of the series that each data point belongs to
-    * if the dataset is uni-variant (only targets information is contained in the datasets)
+* If the dataset is uni-variant (only targets information is contained in the datasets)
-    * the sample frequency of the datasets
+* The sample frequency of the datasets
-    * the static features in the dataset, i.e., features that contain only one value within each series
+* The static features in the dataset, i.e., features that contain only one value within each series

 Time Series forecasting validator then transforms the features and targets into a `pd.DataFrame <https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html>`_ whose index is applied to identify the series that the time step belongs to.